felipelobatodasilva/AWS-Database-Migration/README.md

 You can choose two different ways for the s3 bucket creation.
 The first one can be done either AWS Management Console or AWS Toolkit for Visual Studio Code.

-At first, I will show you how to do it in both cases.

 ### AWS Management Console

 ### AWS Toolkit for Visual Studio Code